-You cannot claim amounts you or someone else claimed as medical expenses (line 330 or 331), or amounts that are reimbursed by a non-taxable payment, such as insurance.
+You cannot claim amounts you or someone else claimed as medical expenses (line 330 or 331) or amounts for which anyone was reimbursed or entitled to be reimbursed by a non-taxable payment, such as insurance.

-Some disability supports expenses can also be claimed as medical expenses.
-The person with the impairment in physical or mental functions can claim these expenses on either line 215 or line 330, or split the claim between these two lines as long as the total of the amounts claimed is not more than the total expense.
+However, the person with the disability can claim the medical expense on either line 215 or line 330.
+They could also split the claim between these two lines, as long as the total amount claimed is not more than the total expense.